agronetlabs/ESG-Manifest/README.md

 ---

-# ESG-Manifest
-# 🌿 AgroCrypto ESG Manifest
+## ESG-Manifest 🌿AgroCrypto ESG Manifest

 ## Purpose
 AgroCrypto is committed to aligning blockchain technology with global environmental and social responsibility goals.
 This manifest outlines our principles, certifications, and methodologies for sustainability and governance.